Morse complexes and multiplicative structures: Orientations

-\nd {\bf Orientation and gluing.} We are in the setting of \ref{gluing}.
+\nd {\bf Orientation and gluing.} Here we go back to the setting of subsection \ref{gluing}.
 We will prove the following statement: \begin{prop} The two multi-intersections $I(T')$ and $I(T'')$, equipped with their natural orientations, give $I(T)$ two opposite boundary orientations.
 In other words, the amalgamation $I(T')\mathop{\cup}\limits_{I(T)} I(T'')$ is made in the category of oriented manifolds.

 \end{prop}

 \proof First we observe that the decoration has no effect on orientation matter.
 So, without loss of generality, we may assume $X_{e'}=X_{e''}$ (notation of Figure \ref{Figure4}).
 We are now going to use formulas (\ref{I(v,T)}) and (\ref{I(v,T')}) from the proof of Proposition \ref{prop-gluing}.
 Each factors in the iterated fiber product diagram (\ref{I(v,T)}) is contained in some $M^{\times q}$ and the maps in the diagram of fiber product are induced by the first coordinate in each factor.
 In coordinates, a point $a\in I(v,T)$ reads: